 Owners can take steps to maximize energy efficiency, such as improving the tub’s insulation or using a thermal blanket — like the $30 Blue Wave Solar Blanket — to protect the hot tub machinery from freezing over in the winter.

 Hot tub maintenance costs: miscellaneous fixes

 Hot tubs, like all appliances, aren’t infallible.
 At some point, pipes will leak, and pumps will fail.
 Higher-end tubs will likely hold out longer than cheaper models.
 But expect to pay around $40 a year for repairs, according to Hot Tub Works.

 Owning a hot tub can do wonders for your health and popularity — just be prepared for hidden costs!
-Check out our tutorial for financing your private spa and check out Homeadvisor ProFinder for finding home services professionals.
+Check out our tutorial for financing your private spa and check out HomeAdvisor ProFinder for finding home services professionals.
 SuperMoney’s loan offer engine, for instance, makes it easy to compare prequalified rates without hurting your credit score.
+Also, check out what the best personal loans are to ensure that you choose the best option for you.
 Or look into expanding your “liquid” assets by considering our guide to choosing a pool!